 The Patient Protection and Affordable Care Act, or PPACA, adopted in the United States in March 2010 and related regulations include new taxes impacting certain health-related industries, including medical device manufacturers.
 The legislation imposes significant new taxes on medical device makers in the form of a 2.3% excise tax on all U.S. medical device sales beginning in 2013.
 This excise tax applies to our medical devices.
-This increase in the tax burden on our industry could have a material, negative impact on our results of operations and our cash flows.
-The adoption of significant changes to the healthcare system in the United States could limit the prices we are able to charge for our products or the amounts of reimbursement available for our products, could limit the acceptance and availability of our products, reduce medical procedure volumes and increase operational and other costs.
-This could materially adversely affect our business and results of operations.
+The Consolidated Appropriations Act, 2016, signed into law on December 18, 2015, includes a two-year suspension on the medical device excise tax.
+Thus, the medical device excise tax does not apply to the sale of a taxable medical device by the manufacturer, producer, or importer of the device during the period beginning on January 1, 2016, and ending on December 31, 2017.
+However, there is no guarantee that the excise tax will continue to be suspended by congressional action after this two-year period ends, and absent further congressional action, the excise tax will be reinstated for medical device sales beginning January 1, 2018.